TeamXerbutri/teamxerbutri.github.io/README.md

 # Team Xerbutri

-The proof of concept for the new Team Xerbutri website.
+The new Team Xerbutri website.

 Team Xerbutri explores abandoned buildings, railway tunnels and bridges.
 The website is about urban exploring, enjoy the pictures.